Timeline for the Portage Road Project

 o Photos and video were taken through the project.

-o Building 41 did not need any additional production square footage for 50 years, when the CAST (Center for Advanced Sterile Technology) opened in 2001 (the CAST is now called APN).
+o Building 41 did not need any additional production square footage for 50 years, when CAST (Center for Advanced Sterile Technology) opened in 2001 (the CAST addition later became APN).

 Click here for a higher resolution scan of the above drawing